-A major data breach that affects 2.9 billion people has been revealed as part of a Floridian class action complaint.
+A major data breach of an estimated 2.9 billion records has been revealed as part of a Floridian class action complaint.

 The hacking group USDoD sourced the massive database after they infiltrated National Public Data, an information broker that conducts API searches for background checks.